capport-wg/7710bis/README.md

    options before the DHCPv4 option, or vice versa, et cetera).

-   If the URIs learned via more than one option described in Section 2 are not all identical, this condition should be logged for the device owner or administrator; it is a network configuration error if the learned URIs are not all identical.
+   If the URIs learned via more than one option described in Section 2 are not all identical, this condition SHOULD be logged for the device owner or administrator; it is a network configuration error if the learned URIs are not all identical.

+Kumari & Kline          Expires November 15, 2020               [Page 6]

+Internet-Draft             DHCP Captive-Portal                  May 2020

 4. IANA Considerations